MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ### Import data from a secure network

 Your organization might store data in other locations that aren't part of the Fabric platform.
 Fabric allows several ways to securely connect to data, for import and export purposes.
+To make sure that your data is secure, Fabric encrypts data at rest and in transit.

 * **On-premises data gateway** - With an on-premises data gateway you can use [Data Flows Gen 2](../data-factory/dataflows-gen2-overview.md) to connect to data sources that are behind firewalls and virtual networks.